TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/bool.rst

 Boolean Objects
 ---------------

-Booleans in Python are implemented as a subclass of integers.
+Booleans in Python are implemented as a subkundi of integers.
 There are only two booleans, :const:`Py_False` and :const:`Py_True`.
 As such, the normal creation and deletion functions don't apply to booleans.
 The following macros are available, however.